sheliak/galah_tools/README.md

 ```
 Change the SNR of the spectrum from `snr` to `target_snr`.
 If `target_snr>=snr`, `skip` is checked.
 If True, nothing will happen and the SNR will remain as is.
 If set to False an error will pop up.

 **To do: read the original snr from the database or from the error spectrum.
-Give option to decide which snr to use.**
+Give option to decide which snr to use.
+Fix a bug with continuum to 2!**

 ###Interpolate
 ```python